 Find out more about COVID-19 vaccine availability

-To help reduce the spread of respiratory illness, patients (inpatient and outpatient) will be limited to only one visitor at a time.
+To help reduce the spread of respiratory illness, patients (inpatient and outpatient) will be limited to two visitors at a time.

 Protect your business and workforce

 As HCA Midwest Health continues preparedness efforts to respond to impacts of the new coronavirus (COVID-19) on our facilities and community, we share some of our safety precautions and best practices to help area businesses safeguard their workforces and workplaces.

 COVID-19 and Pregnancy An Update for our Patients

 We would like to take this opportunity to update you about your maternity care during the coronavirus (COVID-19) pandemic, and assure you that our dedicated team of expert nurses, physicians and midwives are committed to providing the safest and most effective care.

 The CDC has produced a series of videos for the American Sign Language community on COVID-19.

 With coronavirus (COVID-19), the safety of HCA Midwest Health patients and visitors remains our top priority.
 We regularly treat patients with infectious diseases and our clinical teams are highly trained in infection prevention protocols.
 HCA Midwest Health is closely monitoring COVID-19 developments in partnership with our local and state health departments and the U.S. Centers for Disease Control (CDC).

 What are the symptoms?